optimatorlab/mFSTSP-VDS/README.md

 The repository accompanies the following paper, which is currently under review:
 > R. Raj and C. Murray.
 Fly slower, deliver faster: The multiple flying sidekicks traveling salesman problem with variable drone speeds.
 Available at SSRN: _______________________________________________

 The paper provides details on the mFSTSP-VDS definition, and a heuristic as a solution approach.

+---

-This paper is an extension to the following paper:
+This paper is an extension of:
-> C. Murray and R. Raj, The Multiple Flying Sidekicks Traveling Salesman Problem: Parcel Delivery with Multiple Drones (July 27, 2019).
-Available at SSRN: https://ssrn.com/abstract=3338436 or http://dx.doi.org/10.2139/ssrn.3338436
+> C. C. Murray and R. Raj (2020), The multiple flying sidekicks traveling salesman problem: Parcel delivery with multiple drones, Transportation Research Part C: Emerging Technologies, Volume 110, Pages 368-398.
+Available for free download at SSRN: https://ssrn.com/abstract=3338436, or https://www.sciencedirect.com/science/article/pii/S0968090X19302505

+- Visit https://github.com/optimatorlab/mFSTSP for test problems, solutions, and heuristic source code for the mFSTSP.

 ----